Oracle69digitalmarketing/ReddRevolt/howto.md

-# How to Build "Reddit Rebellion": A Step-by-Step Guide
+# How to Build "ReddRevolt": A Step-by-Step Guide

 This document is our master plan for the Reddit x Kiro Community Games Challenge.
 We will follow these steps to build, polish, and ship a winning submission.